 Following the insurrection, FedEx joined many other major U.S. companies in condemning the violence at the Capitol, and even assured Americans that the company looked forward to working with the incoming Biden administration on policy matters relevant to FedEx and its customers.
 The company promised to review all future contributions.

-This review did not bar FedEx from donating $58,500 in 2021 to the very people whose actions helped fuel the violence the company condemned in January 2021.
-FedEx has also supported Tennessee’s governor and Secretary of State while they pushed anti-voting rights legislation.
+This review did not bar FedEx from donating $34,500 in 2021 to the very people whose actions helped fuel the violence the company condemned in January 2021.
+Fanning the anti-democracy flames even more, FedEx has supported Tennessee’s governor and Secretary of State while they pushed anti-voting rights legislation.

 – General Dynamics website